Electricity Commissioners: Operations

 In 1925 the commissioners approved a system for the standardisation of electricity supply.
 The generation and distribution of electricity was undertaken at a range of voltages and frequencies; 109 suppliers provided AC only, 297 DC only, and 176 both AC and DC.
 Supply voltages ranged from 100 V to >3,000 V. AC was supplied at 15 different frequencies ranging from 25 Hz to 100 Hz, even at the most common frequency of 50 Hz (supplied by 223 undertakings) some provided single phase, some two-phase and some three-phase.
 The standard proposed by the commissioners was three-phase AC of 6.6 kV (or 11 kV, 33 kV, 49.5 kV or 66 kV).
 Lower voltages could be DC or AC.
 Frequency was to be 50 Hz ± 2.5%.

 The Electricity Commissioners published standards and guidance for electricity installations and reports on conferences and strategic policies for the industry (see Publications section).

 The Electricity Commissioners recognised that their activities had met with limited success, they were involved in many public inquiries and negotiations between electricity undertakings.
 Their powers of compulsion had been removed from the 1919 Electricity Bill and the period 1920 to 1926 has been characterised as a diagnosis of failure.
 Some of these issues were addressed by the Weir Committee in 1925 which led to the Electricity (Supply) Act 1926 and the establishment of the Central Electricity Board.
 The CEB operated alongside the Electricity Commissioners until both were abolished upon nationalisation of the electricity industry on 1 April 1948.

 Section 58 of the Electricity Act 1947 gave the Minister the power to dissolve the Electricity Commissioners.
 The Electricity Commissioners existed for some years after nationalisation, and finally closed in 1953.

+Location

+The Electricity Commission was located at Gwydyr House, Whitehall, London SW1 in 1921, and at Savoy Court, Strand, London WC2 in 1939.